Finite type as fundamental objects even non-single-valued and non-continuous: Characterizing multivalued shadowing on totally disconnected space

-Combining the results in Section \ref{se5}, we have the following result: \begin{cor} Let $F:X\to 2^X$ be a set-valued map with shadowing property on the compact totally disconnected Hausdorff space $X$.
-Then $(X,F)$ is conjugate to an inverse limit of set-valued of finite type such that the inverse systems of the induced orbit systems satisfy Mittag-Leffler condition. \end{cor} \begin{proof} This is a consequence of Lemma \ref{lem4.7}, Theorem \ref{thm4.11}, Lemma \ref{lem4.13} and Theorem \ref{thm5.6}. \end{proof}
+\begin{cor} Let $f \colon X \to 2^X$ be a multivalued map with the multivalued shadowing property on a compact totally disconnected Hausdorff space $X$.
+Then $(X,f)$ is conjugate to an inverse limit of multivalued maps of finite type such that the inverse systems of the induced orbit systems satisfy the Mittag-Leffler condition. \end{cor}

-Now, we provide a complete characterization of set-valued maps on totally disconnected spaces with the shadowing property.